Stratos Filalithis (he/him)

 Responsibilities & affiliations

-- Ensuring the University's strategic vision is actively supported through the management of its online presence
+- Ensuring ISG and the University's strategic vision and objectives is actively supported through leading management of its online presence.

-- Maintaining communications, fostering consensus and coordinating activity across the University's devolved web management community
+- Leading communications, fostering consensus and coordinating activity across the University's devolved web management community.

 - Web Governance Group - The group's remit is to ensure the efficacy of the University website, secure funding and resources and be accountable for key priorities.